Tricia-42/FastReel/docs/contributing.md

-# Contributing to CompanionKit
+# Contributing to FastReel

-Thank you for your interest in contributing to CompanionKit!
+Thank you for your interest in contributing to FastReel!
 This guide covers the technical aspects of contributing.
 For our full contribution philosophy and guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Quick Start